AlMustafa90/Customer-Churn-Prediction-for-a-Telecom-Provider-Using-XGBoost/README.md

 # Customer Churn Prediction for a Telecom Provider Using XGBoost Classifier
 ##  Objective
-The goal of this project was to build a predictive model to identify customers likely to churn, enabling proactive retention strategies for a telecom provider.
+The goal of this project is to build a predictive model to identify customers likely to churn, enabling proactive retention strategies for a telecom provider.

 ---